Copaiba Vs CBD: Everything You Need To Know

 Copaiba essential oil comes from the Copaifera tree, found throughout South America.
 The tree exudes a resin, ranging anywhere from clear to dark brown, that historically was used for lacquers and varnishes.
 When the balsam is steam-distilled, the end product is copaiba essential oil.

-And Now, An Introduction to CBD Oil
+And More about CBD Oil

-Despite its relation to THC (they are both cannabinoids), CBD is non-psychoactive.
-Unlike THC, it does not trigger a ‘high,’ anxiety or euphoria.
+Despite its relation to tetrahydrocannabinol, or THC (they are both cannabinoids), CBD is non-psychoactive.
+This means that unlike THC, it isn't a possible trigger for a “high,” with anxiety or euphoria.
 Instead, CBD triggers a mild sense of relaxation, if any sensation is noted at all.

-What is Beta-Caryophyllene?
+What is Beta-caryophyllene?